red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 |    blocking I/O | 7.7                 | 29000                    |
 |      mono + I/O | 19.60               | 20000                    |

-When examining the results from the no-op endpoints, it is evident that the WebFlux stack can deliver higher performance compared to the Tomcat stack.
+Results from the no-op endpoints show that WebFlux outperforms Tomcat.
 This improved performance is largely due to WebFlux's non-blocking nature, which allows it to handle a larger number of concurrent requests while consuming less system resources.

 The results for blocking I/O operations in WebFlux are particularly concerning.
 Performing blocking calls can easily violate the conventions of the reactive stack, leading to poor performance outcomes.
 These issues may not be easily identifiable through code review alone in a more complex system.
 Additionally these issues do not typically affect functionality, they can go undetected in standard (non-load) testing[^2].